s-hassanin/cot-4500-intro/README.md

 # cot-4500-intro

-python intro_to_pthon.py
+To compile the code on the cpmmand line: python intro_to_pthon.py

-# Print a specific 3x3 matrix where a cell is 1 if i == j, else 0
-# 2. Print the 3x3 matrix from #1 and then add 3 to every cell where i ≠j
-# 3. Print the 3x3 matrix from #2 as a 3x2 by deleting the last column from the matrix created

-This code is printing a 3 3x3 matrecies
+This code is printing a 3 3x3 matrecies using for loops

-The first one prints every index where i equals j 1 otherwise it prints 0 The second matrix
+The first for loop puts 1 in every index where i == j and 0 otherwise and then prints the matrix

+The second for loop changes every zero index and add 3 to it and print the changed matrix

+The third for loop deletes the last column of the matrix and print it